Key figures 2024 for more sustainability

 Individual values are rounded and may therefore not sum up exactly.

-• Since 2018, all passengers on our long-distance electric trains have been traveling on services powered by 100 % green energy.
+• Since 2018, all passengers on DB's long-distance electric trains have been traveling on services powered by 100 % green energy.

-• In Baden-Württemberg and Schleswig-Holstein, travelers in regional and local transport are powered by 100 % green electricity, provided the rail transport operates with electric traction.
+• In Baden-Württemberg and Schleswig-Holstein, too, regional and local transport passengers travel using 100 % green electricity, provided that rail transport is electrified.

 • Since early 2025, all stations, maintenance facilities, office buildings, and facilities of Deutsche Bahn in Germany supplied by DB Energie have been powered by 100 % green electricity.
 This also includes signal boxes, switch heating systems, and track field lighting.